go-gorm/gorm/documents/curd.md

 ### Setting Primary Key In Callbacks

-If you want to set primary key in `BeforeCreate` callback, you could use `scope.SetColumn`, for example:
+If you want to set primary field's value in `BeforeCreate` callback, you could use `scope.SetColumn`, for example:

 ```go
 func (user *User) BeforeCreate(scope *gorm.Scope) error {